-The bosses of a long-delayed whiskey distillery have reassured villagers the £8m business has a bright future and will make a huge boost to the local economy with production of millions of bottles a year due to start by next summer.
+The bosses of a long-delayed whisky distillery have reassured villagers the £8m business has a bright future and will make a huge boost to the local economy with production of millions of bottles a year due to start by next summer.

 Villagers are anxious to learn about the future of the Princetown Whisky Distillery, which they are hoping will help sustain their future economy as doubts remain about the long-term future of employment at Dartmoor Prison and while at least one pub remains closed down.